1ssb/mangroves/README.md

 # Instantiate Mangrove class
 M = M()
 ```
 Its that simple.
-Make sure to always use the PyPI instead of the repo in case the released updates have not be tested.
+Make sure to always use the PyPI instead of cloning the repo, in case the unreleased commits have not been tested.

-## Usage

-You can now import Mangroves from the [PyPI](https://pypi.org/project/mangroves/) library in your Python code and use them directly for instantiation.
-A set of use cases is provided in ```use/main.py```.

 ## License